 Don’t crowd the pan while you brown the pork, otherwise you could steam it instead or browning it.
 Cook in batches and then place the browned pork onto a roasting pan for the next step!

-How long do I roast my oven pulled pork?
+How long do I roast in the oven?

 I used about 4-pound pork roast for this recipe and it fit nicely in my large roasting pan without overcrowding it.
 After about 3 hours, your pork should be fork tender and ready for shredding!
 At this point, the meat has an internal temperature of about 195ºF.